hereariim/manini/README.md

 ----------------------------------

-This plugin was written by Herearii Metuarea, student intern at LARIS (French laboratory located in Angers, France) in Imhorphen, french scientific team lead by David Rousseau (Full professor).
+This plugin was written by Herearii Metuarea, PHENET engineer at LARIS (French laboratory located in Angers, France) in Imhorphen team, french scientific research team lead by David Rousseau (Full professor).
 This plugin was designed in the context of the european project INVITE and PHENET.

 ![Screenshot from 2023-11-13 00-13-13](https://github.com/hereariim/manini/assets/93375163/c602e802-71b9-48ec-a9f2-cec3e4fa8220)